Self-Service is the Next Frontier in Customer Support

 Integrated self-service: Half the people we surveyed have not yet implemented chat because of the demands and costs associated with staffing it.
 An excellent self-service integration can reduce that burden by 20-30%, and we’re already working hard on that with Beacon and Docs.

-Higher bandwidth: We’ve already talked about how critical context is, so bringing the Help Scout sidebar and all its valuable information to bear in chat is a game-changer., and all that context sets support professionals up for success.
+Higher bandwidth: We’ve already talked about how critical context is, so bringing the Help Scout sidebar and all its valuable information to bear in chat is a game-changer.
+Timing is everything with chat, and all that context sets support professionals up for success.

 Everything in one place: We’ve talked with a lot of teams that spend their days going back and forth between different products or browser tabs to provide chat and email support to customers.
 The way we’ve designed it, you can easily manage chat and email support from the same place and seamlessly toggle back and forth.